 I hope the Seed Notes sown here will serve as a useful guide for you, to taste and see the sweetness and fullness of God’s spiritual blessings in the unique and amazing collection of books we call the Bible.

-(You can find out a bit more about me and my background here.)
+(You can find out a bit more about me here.)

 *Note: You may read the following posts as a supplement to your individual study or devotion, or use them as discussion points with your friends, whether Christian or non-Christian.
 Included are a few questions to facilitate your personal reflection or group discussions.

 Notes to Self: Applying gospel truths to my own heart